 Patient Comfort Advocate

-Cheryl is a mom of a child with a chronic pain disorder.
-She personally knows the stress this can cause on the child and the family alike.
-She likes to help out by bringing a smile to those in these situations with our Send a Smile program.
-She is fabulous at making sure that kids that are hospitalized get a gift to know they are not alone in their struggle.
+Cheryl and Karen are moms of a children living with a chronic pain disorder.
+They personally know the stress this can cause on the child and the family alike.
+They like to help out by bringing a smile to those in these situations with our Send a Smile program.
+Cheryl and Karen are fabulous at making sure that kids that are hospitalized get a gift to know they are not alone in their struggle.